ijazul-haq/nlpashto/readme.md

 # Pashto Natural Language Toolkit
 pashto is a python suite for supporting research and development in Pashto Natural Language Processing.
-Pashto project is initiated by Ijazul Haq, a PhD scholar at the department of Cyberspace Security Shanghai Jiao Tong University, China
+Pashto project is initiated by Ijazul Haq, a PhD scholar at the department of Cyberspace Security, Shanghai Jiao Tong University, China

 ## Prerequisites
 To use pashto you will need: